SimpleBoilerplates/Flutter/README.md

 ## Use MakeFile / Derry to avoid writing your own scripts

 You can run all these scripts manually or could use  [MakeFile](https://github.com/SimpleBoilerplates/Flutter/blob/master/makefile) / [Derry](https://pub.dev/packages/derry) and maintain a file, where you can define all those scripts and run in a very convinient way.
-All the scripts for this project is defined here [derry scripts](https://github.com/SimpleBoilerplates/Flutter/blob/master/derry.yaml) and [makefile scripts](https://github.com/SimpleBoilerplates/Flutter/blob/master/makefile)
+All the scripts for this project is defined here [makefile scripts](https://github.com/SimpleBoilerplates/Flutter/blob/master/makefile) and [derry scripts](https://github.com/SimpleBoilerplates/Flutter/blob/master/derry.yaml).

 Example: